-We Players Stage Shakespeare's MACBETH Under Golden Gate Bridge, Now thru 10/6
+We Players to Stage Shakespeare's MACBETH Under Golden Gate Bridge, 8/30-10/6

 In the fall of 2013, We Players will remount our epic production of Macbeth at Fort Point (first produced in 2008).
 Multiple performance trajectories wind through the dark stone corridors, narrow passageways, expansive brick casemates, and inner chambers of the fort.
 On the parade ground, in the direct onslaught of the billowing fog and relentless wind, the weird sisters work their charms.
 The Golden Gate bridge soars overhead, the city skyline flickers - a full sensory immersion into Macbeth's Scotland as it collides with Civil War era and modern day San Francisco.
 In collaboration with the National Park Service, We Players will also engage the stories at the northernmost tip of San Francisco with community education and outreach programs in the late summer and fall.
 Educators should contact We Players this spring to learn more about these aesthetic education opportunities.